Deckhouse Platform in kind

 Deckhouse will be installed in a minimal configuration, with Grafana based monitoring enabled.
 Some features, such as node management and control plane management will not work.
 To simplify, the sslip.io service is used for working with DNS.

-Note!
 Some providers are blocking work sslip.io and similar services.
 If you encounter such a problem, put the necessary domain names in the hosts file locally, or use a real domain and fix DNS names template.

 Computer minimal requirements...

-• Operating system: macOS, Windows or Linux.
+• Operating system: macOS or Linux (Windows isn’t supported).

 • Installed container runtime (docker, containerd) and docker client.